UNC sexual violence policy faces new scrutiny

 Among the most significant changes were expanded definitions of consent and incapacitation, an expanded scope of prohibited behavior, and streamlined reporting options that are easy to find on the school's website.

-Jurisdiction over the cases, from investigation to adjudication, shifted from a student-led panel to a Title IX Compliance Coordinator tasked specifically with the job in the school's Equal Opportunity and Compliance Office.
+The school shifted its jurisdiction over the cases, from investigation to adjudication, from a student-led panel to a Title IX Compliance Coordinator tasked specifically with the job in the school's Equal Opportunity and Compliance Office.
 The school added counseling services as part of a new emphasis on "interim protective measures" in the interest of "providing care" and ensuring the safety of the reporting party and the campus community.

 "These individuals and staff within these offices are well trained on how to conduct investigations, document incidents, and respond to reports," the policy states.